kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 **Due date: November 13th, 2022**

 Your first final assessment for Optimizing Your Learning is to use all the lessons learnt and reflections you have carried out throughout the course to create your personal learning charter.
-Your learning charter will contain **six sections**, which are listed below.
+Your learning charter will contain **seven sections**, which are listed below.
 In each section, you will respond to the prompts given below.

 Personal Learning Charter Prompts:
 - **1 - Who Am I**